droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 The players then suffer the effects of **The Chiming Clock** below.

 > [!info]+ **The Chiming Clock**
 > The clock chimes on each hour.
-Each time the clock chimes the hour, each player must immediately make a DC 16 Fortitude saving throw, taking 7 (2d6) necrotic damage on a failure or half as much on a success.
-A player who takes this damage has their hit point maximum reduced by an amount equal to the necrotic damage taken.
-The reduction lasts until the player finishes a long rest.
+Each time the clock chimes the hour, each player must immediately make a DC 23 Fortitude saving throw, increasing Drained 1 on success, Drained 2 on failure and Drained 3 on critical failure.
 A character whose maximum hit points is reduced to 0 this way vanishes from the nightmare, their soul taken from their body until the players either defeat or redeem the spirit of Varushka in [[#O8g.
 Escaping the Nightmare]].
 >
 > The clock continues to chime on the hour, even if damaged or destroyed.
 If cast out of a window or otherwise removed from the guest suite, it reappears in its original place on the wall in perfect condition shortly thereafter.
->
-> An hour passes each time the players take a short rest.

 If a player investigates the closet, read: